Complete Guide to Unit Testing in React with TypeScript: Enhance the Quality of Your Frontend

 Comparison Methods in Jest and React Testing Library

-When we write tests for our React code using Jest and React Testing Library, it's important to know how to compare the expected results with the values obtained during the tests.
-In this document, we'll look at how to effectively make these comparisons.
+When writing tests for our React code using Jest and React Testing Library, it is important to know how to compare expected results with the values obtained during testing.
+In this document, we will see how to make these comparisons effectively.

 Types of queries in Testing library (screen)

-• GetBy: The function GetBy is used to search for an element in the rendered DOM component.
-If the element that meets the criteria is not found, this function will generate an error and the test will fail.
+- getBy: The getBy function is used to find an element in the rendered DOM component.
+If the element that meets the criteria is not found, this function will throw an error and the test will fail.

-• QueryBy: The function QueryBy it is also used to search for elements in the DOM.
-However, unlike GetBy, if the element is not found, instead of generating an error, QueryBy It just returns Null.
+- queryBy: The queryBy function is also used to find elements in the DOM.
+However, unlike getBy, if the element is not found, instead of throwing an error, queryBy simply returns null.

-• FindBy: The function FindBy is used to search for an element in the DOM, but with one important difference: it can handle asynchronous searches, such as when an element is expected to appear after an asynchronous action, such as an HTTP request.
+- findBy: The findBy function is used to find an element in the DOM, but with an important difference: it can handle asynchronous searches, such as when waiting for an element to appear after an asynchronous action, like an HTTP request.

-const element = await screen.findByText('Texto en el elemento');
+const element = await screen.findByText('Text in the element');

 Main queries

-1. GetByRole: This query can be used to search for all the items that are exposed in the accessibility tree.
-With the option Name, you can filter the returned items by their accessible name.
-It should be your primary preference for just about everything.
+- getByRole: This query can be used to find all elements that are exposed in the accessibility tree.
+With the name option, you can filter the returned elements by their accessible name.
+It should be your primary preference for almost everything.

-2. GetByLabelText: It's very useful for form fields.
-Users navigate forms using tags.
+- getByLabelText: It is very useful for form fields.
+Users navigate forms using labels.
 This query emulates that behavior and should be your first choice for form fields.

-3. getByplaceholderText: A placeholder doesn't replace a label, but if that's all you have, it's better than other alternatives.
+- getByPlaceholderText: A placeholder does not replace a label, but if that is all you have, it is better than other alternatives.

-4. GetByText: Outside of forms, text content is the primary way users find items.
-It can be used to find non-interactive elements such as divs, spans, and paragraphs.
+- getByText: Outside of forms, text content is the main way users find elements.
+It can be used to find non-interactive elements like divs, spans, and paragraphs.

-5. GetByDisplayValue: The current value of a form element can be useful when navigating a page with completed values.
+- getByDisplayValue: The current value of a form element can be useful when navigating a page with filled values.

 Semantic Queries

-1. GetByAltText: If the element is one that supports alternative text (img, area, input, and any custom element), you can use this to find that element.
+- getByAltText: If the element is one that supports alternative text (img, area, input, and any custom element), this can be used to find that element.

-2. GetByTitle: The attribute Title it is not consistently read by screen readers and is not visible by default to users with a view.
+- getByTitle: The title attribute is not consistently read by screen readers and is not visible by default to users with sight.

 Test IDs

-1. GetBytesId: The user can't see them (or hear them), so it's only recommended in cases where you can't match by role or text, or it doesn't make sense (for example, the text is dynamic).
+- getByTestId: The user cannot see them (nor hear them), so it is only recommended in cases where you cannot match by role or text, or it does not make sense (for example, the text is dynamic).

-💡 To better understand these concepts, it is recommended to review the official documentation and watch a video that, in my opinion, was very useful for understanding unit tests. https://testing-library.com/docs/queries/about/
+đź’ˇTo better understand these concepts, it is recommended to review the official documentation and watch a video that, in my opinion, was very helpful for understanding unit tests. https://testing-library.com/docs/queries/about/

 How to know when a test is async?

-In JavaScript, and in the context of unit tests, such as Jest and React Testing Library, a test is considered asynchronous (async) when it involves operations that don't execute immediately, such as calls to functions that return Promises, timers (for example, setTimeout), or interactions with asynchronous APIs (such as network requests).
+In JavaScript, and in the context of unit testing, such as Jest and React Testing Library, a test is considered asynchronous (async) when it involves operations that do not execute immediately, such as calls to functions that return Promises, timers (e.g., setTimeout), or interactions with asynchronous APIs (like network requests).

 const userList = screen.getByTestId('user-list');